huecker-io/docs/src/en/use.md

 $ systemctl restart docker
 ```

-Now when trying to download an image, docker will try to use the proxy first
+Now, when attempting to pull an image, Docker will first try to use the specified mirrors.

 [Other Mirrors](others)